 Praval Pishti Indications

-- It is high in calcium and treats calcium deficiency (hypocalcemia), increase bone and joint strength and boosts immunity.
+- It is high in calcium and treats calcium deficiency (hypocalcemia), increases bone and joint strength, and boosts immunity.

 - It improves digestion and enhances skin luminance.